EGR304-2025-F-210/EGR304-2025-F-210.github.io/docs/Appendix/Reflections/index.md

 **3. Do well on the GitHub assignments:**

 The GitHub documentation assignments in this class are plentiful.
 There's a lot to do, and the GitHub assignments are actually worth significantly more than actually having a working device pointwise.
 Because of this, it's very important to make sure you do well on the GitHub assignments.
 Since the cumulative GitHub document is graded twice throughout the semester, any mistake made in previous sections can affect your grade multiple times.
 <br><br>

+**4. Learn more about your components**

+Since some of us did not ever used components we used for subsystems, we need to know about its specifications before those arrive and it was important to be able to properly use those and code.
+Making sure that those components are going to work through different datasheets and comparing its usability online is very important.
+Make sure that you at least have some backup if that component won't work to make ideal checkoff.<br><br>

+**5. Do well on the GitHub assignments:**

+The GitHub documentation assignments in this class are plentiful.
+There's a lot to do, and the GitHub assignments are actually worth significantly more than actually having a working device pointwise.
+Because of this, it's very important to make sure you do well on the GitHub assignments.
+Since the cumulative GitHub document is graded twice throughout the semester, any mistake made in previous sections can affect your grade multiple times.
+<br><br>